 Food manufacturers are legally required to provide their customers with sufficient product information to allow subsequent processors or food service operators to convey mandatory labelling particulars to the end consumer.
 The specific requirements for mandatory product information will depend on the market and governance bodies, and food manufacturers are legally compelled to distribute accurate product information that does not mislead.

-The variation in applicability of specific parameters and legal requirements necessitate a high degree of sector- and product-specific knowledge; which goes a long way toward explaining why specifications writing can present a career-defining discipline for food technologists.
+The variation in applicability of specific parameters and legal requirements necessitate a high degree of sector- and product-specific knowledge; which goes a long way toward explaining why specifications writing can present a career-defining technical discipline for food technologists.
 For this reason, a universally applicable list of parameters wouldn’t be practical or even helpful.
 With that in mind, the below is intended to outline common parameters that are likely to be relevant in the majority of cases.

 Specification Parameters: